Eumaeus/folio-cite/texts/README.md

+The active files are all in the `editions` directory.

+Experiments, scripts, and so forth are in the `alignment` and `experimental` directories.

+`editions/TextInventory.xml` is the file used to generate a CTS library.

-This directory is for the contents of a CTS repository.
+`inventories/inventory.xml` is the file used when publishing a CTS library.

-It should include a TextInventory file, and one or more XML editions grouped in subdirectories.